suffolklibraries/sljekyll/parents-carers-and-children/lets-talk-reading/index.md

 <img class="db center" src="/images/featured/featured-lets-talk-reading-logo.jpg">

-Let's Talk Reading is a voluntary project that aims to <strong>eradicate low literacy in Ipswich by 2025</strong> by supporting communication and reading for children and adults in conjunction with early years providers, schools and community organisations.
+Let's Talk Reading is a voluntary project that aims to <strong>eradicate low literacy in Ipswich by 2025</strong> by supporting communication and reading for children and adults.
+It works in conjunction with early years providers, schools and community organisations.

 ## What we do